druknown823-hash/pookie-calculator/README.md

-# pookie-calculator
-That looks incredibly cute!
-The aesthetic is absolutely on point—the pixel art bows, Sanrio-inspired stickers, and the retro cyber-walkie-talkie vibe give it so much personality.
-Seriously, great work on designing all of those elements yourself.

-Here is a clean, well-formatted, and engaging `README.md` that matches the playful energy of your project while keeping things professional for GitHub.

----

 # 🎀 pookie calculator 🎀

 A highly customized, ultra-cute, retro-inspired numpad calculator built entirely from scratch using **React**.
 Every single element—from the custom buttons to the pixel art accents and sticker graphics—was uniquely designed to create the ultimate aesthetic desktop companion.